jayreddy040-510/docker/docker.md

 twitter/X [@J_SON_Reddy](https://twitter.com/J_SON_Reddy) or
-[LinkedIn](https://www.linkedin.com/in/jay-reddy-69538b240/) and i'm happy to share my story and hear yours. lots of people helped me on this journey and i am but a singular node in a long linked list of pay it fwd - cascading all the way down to you!
+[LinkedIn](https://www.linkedin.com/in/jay-reddy-69538b240/) and i'm happy to share my story and hear yours. lots of people helped me on this journey and i am but a singular node in a long linked list of pay it fwd - node.next'ing all the way over to you!

-now, let's talk containers.
+now, let's talk containers so you can resume.skills.push("docker", "docker-compose")

 ### What are containers and why should you care?